nebulastream/topology-change-generator/README.md

 We use the tool's data to evaluate the time it takes for NebulaStream to reconfigure the running plans consuming data from mobile devices (trains).

+## Experiment Data Set

+This repository contains the following experiment data set:
+- **[ISQD](Experiments/ISQD)**: this folder contains configurations for the experiments conducted for our next publication "Incremental Stream Query Deployment".

 ## The case of Ring-Bahn

 We use the topology change generator to produce trajectory of Berlin S41 and S42 line that runs on a circular track in opposite directions.